 Here’s a few more numbers for you:

-54,000,000 American children and teenagers will need to buy (or have their parents buy, perhaps) some sort of back-to-school product before starting school in September.
-That doesn’t even include the back-to-campus squad, which is a massive spending bloc in its own right.
-Think about the mini-fridges, the shower caddies, and everything else that need to be bought for a freshman’s new dorm room.
-Better yet, imagine how much of that will need to be replaced by the time senior year rolls around.
+- 54,000,000 American children and teenagers will need to buy (or have their parents buy, perhaps) some sort of back-to-school product before starting school in September.
+That doesn’t even include the back-to-campus squad, which is its own massive spending bloc.
+Consider all the products that need to be bought for a freshman’s new dorm room and everything that will need to be replaced by the time senior year in university rolls around.

 The back-to-school shopping season usually last from early August to late August in the United States, but may begin sooner in Southern states where school goes back into session earlier in the calendar year.
 August 2019 starts in 23 days as of this post’s publication and September – when school will actually begin in most states – is approaching rapidly.